1vanchuck/party-legend-terms.github.io-/Terms_and_Conditions.md

 - Your account will be charged for renewal within 24 hours prior to the end of the current period
 - You can manage your subscription and turn off auto-renewal in your Apple ID Account Settings

-### Free Trial
-- If a free trial is offered, any unused portion will be forfeited when you purchase a subscription
-- Free trial terms will be clearly disclosed at the point of offer

 ---

 ## 5. Cancellation & Refunds